-The Asian Australian Lawyers Association (AALA) is the first incorporated association in Australia to focus on the growing number of Asian Australian lawyers and lawyers with an interest in Asia in the profession.
+The Asian Australian Lawyers Association (AALA) is the national peak body for Asian Australian lawyers and lawyers with an interest in Asia regardless of background.
 At our core, AALA is fundamentally committed to promoting cultural diversity in the law.
 Our work and advocacy are led by our Founding Objectives and the voices of our Members.

 AALA is proud that our Membership represents the rich cultural and socio-economic diversity of Australia.
 Our work advocates for a legal profession that is representative of our Membership as we remain fervently committed to a vision of an Australian legal profession that reflects the communities it serves.